View of Rovinj Croatia

 Temple of Augustus in Pula

-Enjoy a coffee at Forum Square, and people watch.
+Enjoy a coffee at Forum Square and people-watch.

 Visit the Temple of Augustus (restored after WWII).
-It is one of the two best examples of Roman Monuments outside of Italy (the other is Maison Carree in Nimes, France).
+It is one of the two best examples of Roman Monuments outside Italy (the other is Maison Carree in Nimes, France).

 The Venetian Fortress was built between 1630 and 1633 and has great views over the city.